 Harvest limits the number of records returned in each request.
-By default, only 100 records will be returned unless you use the ‘page’ parameter as described in their documentation.
+By default, only 100 records will be returned unless you use the ‘page’ and ‘per_page’ parameters as described in their documentation.

-With API Connector, you can either set these up as separate requests as shown, or loop through them automatically with pagination handling (paid feature).
+With API Connector you can either run these request URLs manually or loop through them automatically with pagination handling (paid feature).
 Harvest provides a "next page URL" so we'll enter it like this: